Serge693/eip7702-revoker/README.md

 # 🔥 EIP-7702 Revoker & Delegator

-**Powerful and secure CLI tool** to revoke and set EIP-7702 delegations with the ability to pay gas from a separate sponsor account.
+Powerful and secure CLI tool to revoke malicious EIP-7702 authorizations or delegate to a new contract with a separate gas sponsor account.

 > EIP-7702 allows EOAs (regular wallets) to temporarily behave like smart contracts.
 While powerful, it also introduces risks — malicious delegations can drain your funds.
 This tool helps you quickly and safely revoke them.